Bdeering1/Web-Portfolio/README.md

 # Web Portfolio

+**this is my old portfolio, for an updated version please refer to: https://github.com/Bdeering1/Portfolio
+\
+\
+\
 Hey I'm Bryn, an aspiring web developer!
 This is my portfolio where I show off some of my notable projects.
 \
 \